roshanbist/fullstack-ecommerce-frontend/README.md

 # Shoplyst

-'Shoplyst' is a frontend project developed with React, Typescript, Redux Toolkit, React Router Dom, and Tailwind CSS.
-Its core aim is to offer a user-friendly ecommerce experience, allowing customers to seamlessly explore diverse product categories like electronics, clothing, and furniture for online purchase.
-Powered by the api developed in Express js with typescript, it ensures dynamic product data, catering to both customer exploration and efficient admin product management with proper authentication.
-This is a frontedd part of Fullstack Project developed at Integrify 2024.
-The user interface facilitates both light mode and dark mode for the better user experience.
+The Shoplyst frontend module is part of a full-stack e-commerce learning project developed using React, TypeScript, Redux Toolkit, React Router DOM, and Tailwind CSS.
+Its primary goal is to provide a user-friendly shopping experience, enabling customers to explore various product categories such as electronics, clothing, and furniture for seamless online purchases.

+The frontend interacts with a robust backend API built with Express.js and TypeScript, ensuring dynamic product data management.
+It supports features like customer product exploration and efficient admin tools for product management, all secured with proper authentication mechanisms.

+This project, developed during the internship at Integrify Academy 2024, also supports both light mode and dark mode, enhancing the overall user experience.

 ## Table of Contents